New juvenile detention center a possibility thanks to ARPA funds

 Kaiser saying however that he is actively working with the state to make sure this is not a concern by the time the building moves forward.

 "This project does not violate state code.
-I am actively working with the State Department of Human Resources," says Kaiser, "to make sure we have the correct number of beds before we break ground."
+I am actively working with the State Department of Human Resources," Kaiser said.
+"To make sure we have the correct number of beds before we break ground."